Romain2-5/rc_ppg_bloodpressure/README.md

 ## Peak features
 I extract features from PPG and its derivatives according to (Liang et al., 2018).
 I detect the valley in the ppg signal and separate in peaks from foot to foot.
 Then I look for the classic points of interest in PPG, VPG and APG.
-Only the peaks in which the points can be found are considered
+Only the peaks in which the points can be found are considered.
+I then use an Isolation forest to further remove outlier peaks based on their features.

 ![Peak features](figures/peak_feature_example_20250509.jpeg)